harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ![Left: an unfinished v-fold, consisting only of a vertical cut.
 Right: a v-fold after defining the point on the driving fold to create diagonal cuts.](figures/33_UI_Interface_Data_Structures/vfold_before_after.png)

 V-folds are only valid if they have a driving fold, and their vertical cut intersects the driving fold exactly once.

+###Hierarchy

+Fold features have two types of hierarchy.
+The first is feature hierarchy: each feature can have other features as children.
+When a feature is drawn spanning a fold, its driving fold is set as the fold it spans, and its parent is the feature that contains this driving fold.
+Feature hierarchy allows us to consider each feature individually or as a chain of features.
+For actions that only affect a single feature, we need only consider the edges in the feature and it's driving fold.
+We can also traverse the tree to perform actions on a chain of features.
+The second type of hierarchy is parent-child relationships between planes.
+Each plane has one or more children, forming a branching tree that starts at the top plane of the master card and ends with the master card's bottom plane as one of its leaf nodes.
+This hierarchy is described in **>>TODO**, and is most important for rendering the scene in 3D.

 ##Sketches